 Once you’ve caught a few, pick up the monitor and inspect the roaches.
 Use the information on this website to identify them based on their physical characteristics.
 There’s no easier way to determine exactly which type of cockroaches you’re dealing with.

 These pests like to live indoors among humans; where it provides warmth, shelter from the elements and has easy access to food & water.
 In other words, they’re just looking for a place to survive; and your house is giving them exactly what they want.
 They’re living the dream at your expense.

 What’s attracting them

-The basic necessities for survival mentioned above are what they are attracted and they’re all they will ever ask for in life.
+The necessities for survival mentioned above are what draws their attention, and they’re all they will ever ask for in life.
 But all of them do not have to be present to attract them to your home in the first place.
 It takes just one of them to get their attention–especially the smell of food.